 (a) be given to that person personally; or

-(b) be sent by post addressed to that person at his last known place of residence, employment or business.
+(b) be sent by post addressed to that person at any place specified by the person as a place where the person’s mail may be directed or, if the person has not so specified, at the person’s last known place of residence, employment or business.

 (2) If a letter is sent in accordance with subsection (1)(b) the giving of the notice or document so sent is deemed to be effected at the time when the letter would have been delivered in the ordinary course of post.

-(3) Any notice or document required or authorised to be given under this Act to any person whose address is unknown shall be deemed to have been given to that person if a copy of it is published in a daily newspaper circulating throughout the State.
+(3) Any notice or document required or authorised to be given under this Act to any person whose address is unknown shall be deemed to have been given to that person if —

+(a) a copy of it is published in a daily newspaper circulating throughout the State; or

+(b) a court hearing proceedings under this Act orders an alternative means of giving the notice or document, and that means of giving the notice or document is effected.

 (4) Any notice or document required or authorised to be given under this Act to any tenant under a residential tenancy agreement shall be deemed to have been duly given to the tenant if it is given —

 (a) to any person apparently over the age of 16 years apparently residing in the premises the subject of the agreement; or